williagr/WatchGuardNASAPhotos/README.md

 There is a testing project (separate repository, linked here https://github.com/williagr/WatchGuardNASAPhotos.Test).

 ### To Do
--Combine these two repositories (Unit Test project was added after the fact) -Create MVC web application to view local pictures and display in web browser -Add to Docker containers
+- Combine these two repositories (Unit Test project was added after the fact)
+- Create MVC web application to view local pictures and display in web browser
+- Add to Docker containers